 That was a snippet from a recent conversation with fly fisherman, guide, and business owner Tom Conway.
 He confirmed what I had been hearing: that women take to fly fishing faster than men, and in many cases, outcast their male counterparts.

 Earlier this week I visited the Ausable River Two Fly Shop in Wilmington, New York.
-This Adirondack hamlet is home to Whiteface Mountain, a growing spiderweb of mountain biking trails, camp sites, restaurants, and the famed Ausable River.
+This Adirondack hamlet is home to Whiteface Mountain, a rapidly growing spiderweb of mountain biking trails, camp sites, restaurants, and the famed Ausable River.
 Each spring, anglers from around the world come here to fish what is considered one of the best trout streams.
 It's a diverse waterway with large amounts of pocket water, and as any local angler will tell you, this is where the best trout live.

 Tom, an avid fisherman, owns the shop that stocks items I’d never heard of, like felt-bottomed boots, partridge hackle, and ice dubs (the latter two are items needed to make artificial flies).